wheelnext/wheelnext/docs/summits/2025_03/workshops/wheel_variants.md

     - How do you request a specific `variant` to be installed: `I would like an ARMv8.1a package please`
     - How do you build `lockfiles`.
 Shall it contain any `variant` information ?
     - Shall you "inform the user" a Variant was installed and which one ?
 Only in `--verbose` ?
+    - Shall the installer prioritize the "highest version" available or the "best variant" available (even if it means lower version - how much lower ?)
+    - How shall we define "best variant match" ?

 <br>